nrfconnect/sdk-nrf/samples/nrf9160/http_update/modem_delta_update/README.rst

 Testing
 =======

-After programming the sample to the board, test it by performing the following steps:
+After programming the sample to your development kit,, test it by performing the following steps:

 1. Note the LED pattern (1 or 2 LEDs).
 #.
 Press button 1 to download the delta for the alternative firmware version.